Ellen Hinsey: Career

+Writing

 Hinsey is the author of six books and has edited and translated three others.

 Hinsey's collection of essays, Mastering the Past: Contemporary Central and Eastern Europe and the Rise of Illiberalism (Telos Press, 2017), examines new forms of authoritarianism.
 It includes first-hand accounts and analyses of the impact of the 2012 Russian presidential election and its aftermath, the rise of populism in Poland and the constitutional crisis, Hungarian illiberalism, Václav Havel's ethical legacy and post-1989 German reconstruction.
 A selection of these essays first appeared in The New England Review.

-In 2018, The Illegal Age was published (Arc Publications, 2018).
+In 2018, Hinsey published The Illegal Age, a poetry collection (Arc Publications, 2018).
+Hinsey has said that the book was written in parallel with Mastering the Past.
 It is a philosophical-poetic investigation into the twentieth-century's legacy of totalitarianism and the rise of political illegality.
-Reviewer Chris Edgoose noted: "The word ‘important’ is over-used (...) but in the case of Ellen Hinsey's The Illegal Age it seems to me the only appropriate adjective (...).
+Reviewer Chris Edgoose wrote "The word 'important' is over-used (...) but in the case of Ellen Hinsey's The Illegal Age it seems to me the only appropriate adjective (...).
 It is not a book we can afford to ignore.
 Like Robert O. Paxton’s 2005 The Anatomy of Fascism, this is a book which approaches its subject with the absolute clarity it requires."
 The book was the UK Poetry Book Society's 2018 Autumn Choice.

-Her memoir collaboration with Lithuanian dissident and poet Tomas Venclova, Magnetic North: Conversations with Tomas Venclova /Ellen Hinsey, examines postwar Eastern European totalitarianism, dissidence, culture and ethics.
+Her memoir collaboration with Lithuanian dissident and poet Tomas Venclova, Magnetic North: Conversations with Tomas Venclova, examines postwar Eastern European totalitarianism, dissidence, culture and ethics.
 It has been published in German, English, Lithuanian, Ukrainian, Polish and Russian editions, and was nominated for Lithuania's 2018 Book of the Year.

 Beginning in February 2002, she traveled to the International Criminal Tribunal for the former Yugoslavia in The Hague to listen to witness sessions.
 Her third collection of poems, Update on the Descent, addressed this experience, and is an anatomy of political violence.
-It was published in 2009 by Notre Dame University Press and Bloodaxe Books and has been called "an urgent, probing book."
-Reviewing the 2017 German translation (Matthes & Seitz), literary critic Gregor Dotzauer called it an "anthropology of violence," and notes that "Er zeigt auch, wozu eine Poesie in der Lage ist, die bereit ist, es mit so ziemlich allen Furien dieser Welt aufzunehmen."
+It was published in 2009 by Notre Dame University Press and Bloodaxe Books, and has been called "an urgent, probing book."
+The German translation, by Uta Gosmann as Des Menschen Element (2017), was described in Der Tagesspiegel as "eine poetische Anthropologie der Gewalt" (a poetic anthropology of violence).

 Her second collection of poems, The White Fire of Time (Wesleyan University Press, 2002 / Bloodaxe Books, 2003) was written after a family tragedy, and explores ethics and renewal.

 Hinsey's first collection of poems, Cities of Memory, draws on her experiences at the Berlin Wall on the weekend of November 9, 1989, as well as in Prague during the Velvet Revolution.
 The book was selected for the Yale Series of Younger Poets by James Dickey and was published by Yale University Press in 1996.

-Her work has appeared in The New York Times, The New Yorker, Die Welt, The Irish Times, Der Tagesspiegel, Gazeta Wyborcza, The New England Review and The Paris Review, among other publications.